How To Develop Good Practice Habits

 It is always best to start out in very small increments of time.
 This will allow your muscles to develop.
 Muscles in the hands, wrists, and fingers need to be developed and this can only be done through time.
 With proper practice habits, this can be accomplished which will allow you to progress more rapidly.

-Start with 10 to 15 minutes, then proceed to 30 minutes, 45 minutes and so on and son.
+Start with 10 to 15 minutes, then proceed to 30 minutes, 45 minutes and so on and so on.
 This will accomplish two things.
 Develop your muscles consistently, and develop retaining the information you are learning on a day to day basis.

 Know Your Notes and Chords

 Practicing guitar should be much like working out in exercise.
-You want to plan out what your going to work on and work on each thing for a specific amount of time.
+Knowing how to develop good practice habits allows you to plan out what you are going to work on and work on each thing for a specific amount of time.
 Example: Basic chords (5 minutes) Finger exercises (5 minutes) Songs you already know (10-15 minutes) Knowing your notes (5-10 minutes) new songs your currently learning (10-15 minutes) and any scales you might know if your at that level.

 Practicing just these few things that have been mentioned above will allow you to put in plenty of time to continue getting better on a daily basis.
 If you have something specific that you want to accomplish (a specific song perhaps) then work on that for the duration of time.
 The main point here is that you practice consistently.
 Do this and you will see good results in your playing.

 If you get focused, set goals and practice a little bit daily, you will see clearly and quickly why this is important and continue to do so.
 Work on getting a clear tone when forming chords. playing scales, and developing your signature sound.
 Follow these examples, learn how to develop good practice habits and you will progress forward faster.
 If you have any questions please feel free to contact me and I will guide you in the right direction.